 You will find baroque layouts, allées, terraced green areas, trimmed hedges and the occasional ornamental flower beds.
 Nature largely owns the rear part of Augarten: Geometrical pathways criss-cross a savage lime grove.
 Further south, orchards and meadows link different park areas.

 Augarten’s unique neighbourhood flair bursts through at almost every corner.
 Along the outside wall leading to the main entrance sun flowers, pumpkins, courgettes and runner beans burgeon during the warm months.
-The popular local café Augarten Bunkerei opens up a shady outdoor garden next to the former bunker which is used for coffee, snacks and regular music events (more cozy than you may think).
+As of mid 2018, there have been plans to relocate Vienna’s City Farm to Augarten.

 On weekend mornings, local joggers trot past the porcelain manufactory to circle the World War II Defence Tower on the other side.
 In the summer, Viennese from across town flock to watch vintage films at the Cinema Like Never Before (Kino Wie Noch Nie), and chill out at the pop up cafés nearby.